 Indian Maharashtra Lamb à la Kolhapuri Recipe

 Of course, the type of peppers that one utilizes with this dish cause it to vary tremendously in its level of spice.
 I utilized three green peppers with many of the seeds removed, and it was insufficiently spicy for my tastes.
 But in the past, I used chillies like the recipe originally recommended, and I found that I liked that more.
-With peppers instead of chillies, the recipe was further improved; although in both cases, it was still good.
+With peppers instead of chillies, the recipe was further improved, although it was good in both cases.

-This recipe is adopted from that which is found in A Taste of India by Madhur Jaffrey, a superb Indian cookbook and guide to India.
+This recipe is adapted from one found in A Taste of India by Madhur Jaffrey, a superb Indian cookbook and guide to India.

 - 4 dried red chillies

 - 3 tomatoes

 - 4 tablspoons plain yoghurt

 - 1 teaspoon cinnamon

 - 10 whole cardamon pods